Anniken Huitfeldt: Minister of Foreign Affairs

+2021

-A week into the new government's tenure, Huitfeldt stated it was irrelevant to Norway to bring back several women associated or have fought for ISIS.
+A week into the new government's tenure, Huitfeldt stated it was irrelevant for Norway to bring back several women associated or have fought for ISIS.
 She specified it regarded those who traveled out as "foreign warriors", but emphasised that every individual had the right to consular aid.
 She further added that the government was worried about those with children.
 Aid organisation Redd Barna stated that the government should be obligated to bring the children home, criticism which was notably reiterated by the Green Party, Liberal Party, Red Party and the Socialist Left.
 The latter stated that "Norway has a judicial and moral responsibility to bring home Norwegian citizens and their children".

 A day ahead of the Barents Euro-Arctic Council meeting, Huitfeldt met with Russian foreign minister Sergei Lavrov in Tromsø, where they also put flowers on the grave of fallen Soviet soldiers.
 Huitfeldt also received an invitation from Lavrov to visit Moscow.

 Huitfeldt advised that the EEA committee would be discussing the European Union's railway policy on 29 October, and added: "The meeting of the EEA Committee on 29 October is the first since the change of government.
 I can confirm that Norway's representative will make the EU side aware of the government platform at this meeting.
 We will inform our EEA / EFTA partners of this in advance."
 She went on to add: "we are particularly skeptical about the requirements concerning the tendering of passenger train traffic.
 We believe that tenders are not the right tool to offer travelers a good railway offer.
 There should be great national freedom to opt out of this".
 She further said that contracts could still be given directly before the transition expires on 25 December 2023, and last up to ten years.

 She chaired the Barents Euro-Arctic Council meeting on 26 October, where she also expressed that she wanted to strengthen relations in the north.